pvanik1/Oculus-Baxter/README.md

 Application files:
 Oculus_ZED_Baxter - Windows-side application (Visual Studio) for outputting ZED video and publishing Oculus poses. oculus - Ubuntu-side application (Catkin package) for processing pose data and issuing Baxter joint commands. dependencies - files required for the Windows application that need to be linked in Visual Studio.
-See below for version details.
+See below for version details. d

 Additional redundant files:
 Oculus_ROS - standalone Visual Studio application for displaying tracking data.